-- The huge Chalk Pit at Odiham (a disused quarry) was used to intern Napoleonic prisoners of war and later to tether airships during 20thC wars.
+- Odiham's Chalk Pit (a disused quarry) was used to intern Napoleonic prisoners of war and later to tether airships during 20thC wars.
 The private owners occasionally allow the area to be used as a venue for jazz concerts and the like.

 - The original Almshouses were founded in 1623 by Sir Edward More.
 Their modern replacements are still in use as such.

-- Most of All Saints, Odiham is built in flint.
-It has a rather incongruous Tudor brick tower, hemmed in by two large aisles.
-Parts of the church date from the 12thC, but it has been extensively modified and enlarged over the centuries.
+- Most of All Saints, Odiham dates from the 12thC, but has been extensively modified and enlarged over the centuries.
+It is built in flint with a rather incongruous Tudor brick tower, hemmed in by two large aisles.

 - Odiham's wide High Street contains many elegant Georgian-fronted properties (some are just façades for older buildings).
 The town used to have a brewery and the hops for it were grown locally, hence the presence of several converted oast houses.

-- The meadows to the north of Odiham used to be a royal deer park.
+- The meadow to the north of Odiham used to be a royal deer park.